 Add the mango puree, chopped mangoes, and chopped nuts and refrigerate until you serve.
 Serve in individual earthen or ceramic bowls if you have them.

 You can use sugar if you want it sweeter and nuts of your choice.

 Serve garnished with almond flakes and chopped mango cubes.
 I like to blanch, peel the almonds and then cut them into slivers.

-This Mango phirni is like a burst of flavours and will tickle your taste buds and when you bite into a mango cube it is heavenly bliss!
+This Smooth and Tasty Mango Phirni is like a burst of flavours which will tickle your taste buds and when you bite into a mango cube it is heavenly bliss!